Are you ready to blast off with Jetpack? Great! This document will help you get started.

 Here are the system requirements for Jetpack:

-- A web host that uses PHP 5.6 or above.
-Jetpack follows the WordPress host requirements.
+- A web host that meets the WordPress host requirements.

 - A WordPress.com account.
 Sign up for one here.